Kitware/CMake/Help/command/file.rst

   List of post-exclude regexes through which to filter the names of resolved dependencies.

+``POST_INCLUDE_FILES <files>``
+  .. versionadded:: 3.21

+  List of post-include filenames through which to filter the names of resolved dependencies.
+Symlinks are resolved when attempting to match these filenames.

+``POST_EXCLUDE_FILES <files>``
+  .. versionadded:: 3.21

+  List of post-exclude filenames through which to filter the names of resolved dependencies.
+Symlinks are resolved when attempting to match these filenames.

 These arguments can be used to exclude unwanted system libraries when resolving the dependencies, or to include libraries from a specific directory.
 The filtering works as follows: